 The MSL often works closely with the reg affairs team when preparing submission to the regulatory agencies due to the MSLs close relationship with the clinical data for the product and scientific expertise.
 The MSL will often work with the reg affairs team and provide technical support and advice when reviewing label updates to the approved product information of one of the company’s drugs or vaccines.

-So that is an overview of how an MSL can collaborate with different members of the medical affairs team, medical information team, pharmacovigilance team, sales team, marketing team and reg affairs team.
+As you can see the MSL interacts with many different departments within the pharmaceutical company.
+This article provided an overview of how an MSL can collaborate with different members of the medical affairs team, medical information team, pharmacovigilance team, sales team, marketing team and regulatory affairs team.